openthread/wpantund/README.md

 also communicate directly with `wpantund` using its DBus API.

-To expose a native IPv6 network interface to the host operating system, `wpantund` uses the `tun` driver on Linux and the `utun` driver on OS X. On Linux, the default name for the interface is `wpan0`.
-On OS X, the default name is `utun0`.
+To expose a native IPv6 network interface to the host operating system, `wpantund` uses the `tun` driver on Linux.
+On Linux, the default name for the interface is `wpan0`.

 ## Usage Overview ##